Defarbing

 A note on muskets imported by Traditions Firearms: The guns imported by Traditions are made by Armi Sport, but the reason they are cheaper than the other Armi/Chiappa guns is because they are all "Factory Seconds", and are not made to the same quality as Armi Sport's "main line" guns.
 These guns generally have fitment issues and quite a few of them also have functionality issues as well.

 Moreover, all of the Traditions guns feature laser-engraved import marks on their barrels which are too deep to remove during the defarb process.
-So while we do accept Traditions-marked guns for defarbing we are not able to remove the import marks from their barrels or repair them for more reliable function - that's just the way their made.
+So while we do accept Traditions-marked guns for defarbing we are not able to remove the import marks from their barrels or repair them for more reliable function - that's just the way they're made.